Franziska Giffey: 2023 onwards

 After the repeat election to the Berlin House of Representatives in February 2023, the SPD under Franziska Giffey suffered significant losses and, for the first time in decades, was overtaken by the CDU.
-Although the SPD ended up behind the CDU, Giffey faced a strategic choice: she could have continued her previous coalition with the Greens and The Left, which together held a slim majority and would have allowed her to remain as Governing Mayor.
+Although the SPD ended up behind the CDU, Giffey faced a strategic choice: she could have continued her previous coalition with the Greens and The Left, which together held a majority of 10 seats (down from 12) and would have allowed her to remain as Governing Mayor.

 Instead, Giffey opted for a different course.
 Intra-party debates ensued, but she ultimately decided to lead the SPD into a coalition as junior partner with the election winner, the CDU.
 This move handed the office of Governing Mayor to Kai Wegner, while Giffey herself became his deputy and assumed the post of Senator for Economics, Energy and Enterprises.
 The decision was controversial within her party, as many SPD members would have preferred to maintain the traditional red-green-red coalition.
 Giffey, however, justified the step with the argument of ensuring political stability and a fresh start for Berlin’s governance.

 With her election as Governing Mayor of Berlin in 2021, Giffey had already become the youngest head of government in Germany’s history.
 Even after the coalition shift in 2023, she retained a central role in the city’s political leadership, now shaping Berlin’s economic and energy policies as part of the grand coalition with the CDU.

 Against the backdrop of a series of assaults on German politicians, Giffey was attacked during an event on 7 May 2024 at a Berlin library, sustaining injuries to her head and neck.
 A 74-year-old man was detained in connection with the attack.
 Reacting to the attacks, she expressed shock at how people engaged in politics had increasingly become targets for violence and called for societal resistance against such attacks.